mit-submit/submit-users-guide/source/program.rst

 When using scripts, you can use ``Print[]`` statements in your file that will directly appear in the terminal, or use ``Export[]`` to generate plots, for example.

-slurm for Mathematica
+Slurm for Mathematica
 .....................

 You can also submit batch jobs via slurm.
 In your batch file, make sure to include the line ``#SBATCH --nodelist=submit00``.

-Jupyterhub for Mathematica
+JupyterHub for Mathematica
 ..........................

 If you wish to get an interface similar to a Mathematica notebook (.nb file), you can use WolframLanguageforJupyter.
 To install, follow these steps: